 You want to visualize the results of your Life Cycle Assessment project convincingly and in a straight forward way?
 Then you should show the environmental impacts of your product as a Sankey diagram.
 It easily presents and communicates the relevant findings and interrelationships.

 Of course, you can easily export all results to Microsoft Excel or create a print-ready image file.
 The Umberto LCA+ software will help all interested parties to be on the same page when it comes to a comprehensive systems understanding.

-Further information about the LCA+ software
+Further information about the tool Umberto LCA+

 Would you like to learn more about Umberto LCA+?
 Then please have a look at our product brochure.
 All functions and features of the LCA software can be found in the data sheet.

 HOBAS Engineering a leading manufacturer for GRP pipe systems from Austria and the Norwegian supplier for unsaturated polyester resins Reichhold had a joint mission.
 They asked themselves which alternative for unsaturated polyester resins would be more environmentally friendly, the usage of standard-, recycled PET or bio-sourced material.
 The software Umberto supported them to find an answer to this question.
 The project is furthermore a good example for data exchange along the supply chain for conducting an LCA and that cooperation with suppliers can be worthwhile.